HDR scholarships and funding

 2020 Australian Government Research Training Program Scholarships

-Applications are invited from suitably qualified students to apply for an Australian Government Research Training Program (RTP) Scholarships to undertake a Higher Degrees by Research (HDR) at Curtin University.
+Each year the University invites suitably qualified students to apply for an Australian Government Research Training Program (RTP) Scholarships to undertake a Higher Degrees by Research (HDR) at Curtin University.
 The purpose of the RTP Scholarship is to attract top quality postgraduate students to the University so they can receive high quality research training that will contribute to the research and educational excellence of the university.

 These scholarships are funded by the Australian Government and cover one or more of the following types of support:

 - Tuition fees offset for up to 4 years (full time load) depending of course and mode of study;

 - A stipend to assist students with their living costs while undertaking HDR study; and/or

 - An RTP allowance to assist students with ancillary costs which may include: